-The enforcement of building codes as they pertain to greenhouses is quite variable across the U.S. In some communities, a hoophouse is not considered a permanent structure and thereby doesn't require a permit.
+The enforcement of building codes as they pertain to greenhouses is quite variable across the U.S. In some communities, a hoophouse is not considered a permanent structure and thereby doesn't require a permit (for example, Massachusetts state law excludes greenhouses covered exclusively with plastic film.
+Please note this exemption does not apply if the greenhouse is to be used for large assemblies of people or uses other than normally expected for this purpose).
 In others, the grower is required to provide an engineer's seal that certifies that the hoophouse meets all the code standards.
 This may even require setting the foundation posts in concrete.

 The International Building Code (IBC) has been developed to make code enforcement more uniform.
 However it allows considerable discretion by the local building official so it is important to find out what will be required.

 In my dealings with a number of inspectors in the Northeast, I find that many of them have a limited understanding of greenhouse construction and environment control systems.
 Some of them have never been in a commercial greenhouse.
 Many of them spend most of their time dealing with residences and light industrial or commercial buildings.
 The interpretation of how the code is applied to a greenhouse is left up to the building official who frequently is overworked and doesn't have the time to work through the process.